Aisha Wahab: Caste discrimination

-In March 2023, as a first-term state senator, Wahab introduced Senate Bill 403, a bill with a broad objective to prohibit caste discrimination.
-The SB 403 bill, which involved adding caste into the definition of ancestry under multiple discrimination laws, was passed by the California State Senate in May 2023 after a divisive debate.
-The bill was considered controversial by many in the South Asian community; and Wahab was subject to a recall effort.
-While the proponents of the bill claimed that an explicit ban on caste discrimination was needed to increase awareness on such bias, the opponents including several Indian-American organizations insisted that this proposal unfairly targeted the Hindu residents because the caste system was most commonly associated with their religious group.
-In October 2023, the bill was eventually vetoed by Governor Gavin Newsom, who argued that "caste discrimination is already prohibited under existing civil rights protections".
+In March 2023, Wahab introduced SB 403, a bill with a broad objective to prohibit caste discrimination.
+SB 403, which involved adding caste into the definition of ancestry under multiple discrimination laws, passed the California State Senate in May 2023.
+The bill was considered controversial by some in the South Asian community and Wahab was subject to four recall attempts, none of which had enough signatures to appear on the ballot.
+The bill's proponents argued that an explicit ban on caste discrimination was needed to increase awareness of such bias, but its opponents, including several Indian American organizations, said the proposal unfairly targeted Hindu residents because the caste system was most commonly associated with them.
+In October 2023, SB 403 was vetoed by Governor Gavin Newsom, who argued that "caste discrimination is already prohibited under existing civil rights protections".